 Founder & Chief Executive Innovator: Raymond P. Cannefax

-Mr. Cannefax has a technology background with medical equipment and telecommunication.
-As CEO of publicly-held Paradigm Medical Industries, Inc. Mr. Cannefax directed the development of new technologies for ophthalmic diagnostic devices.
-In telecommunications he founded Apollo Telecom, Inc., served as V.P. at Triad America Systems, and was a Western Division Director at Sprint Communications.
+Mr. Cannefax has an extensive technology background in the telecommunications and medical equipment sectors.
+As CEO of Paradigm Medical Industries, Inc. Mr. Cannefax directed the development of new technologies for ophthalmic diagnostic devices.
+In telecommunications he founded Apollo Telecom, Inc., and served as Western Division Director at Sprint Communications.
 Mr. Cannefax has held executive positions with two of the Nation's largest telecommunications companies, two medical diagnostic device manufacturers, and ventures he founded and operated.
 He holds degrees and certificates from the University of Utah and MIT's Cambridge Learning Center.
-Mr. Cannefax is an expert in Public Safety issues related to Distracted Driving and Emergency Vehicle Crash Reduction.

 Technology Director: Fred Swemmer